debamitro/homesocial/README.md

 * Served locally over your Wifi - you own all the data
 * Very safe and secure since it does not hit the internet at all

+## Demo

+Since this works off the internet, providing a live demo is not possible.
+[Here is a demo created with screenshots](https://debamitro.github.io/homesocial-demo-1/) - it should convey how this can be used.

 ## How to use

 ### Basic use